The Origins of Amitabha Buddha Statues

-Indeed, the origin of Amitabha Buddha is in fact quite similar to Shakyamuni Buddha.
+Indeed the origins of Amitabha Buddha is in fact quite similar to the original Buddha.
 This is because Dharmakara was once a prince who renounced his kingdom and rejected the material world for a life of virtue and austerity.
 As a result, Dharmakara accumulated infinite amounts of merit.

 Due to the infinite amounts of merit accumulated by Dharmakara, the Amitabha meaning has become known as “Immeasurable Light and Life”.
 It should be noted that Amitabha is also known as Amitayus and he highly venerated for his longevity attribute.
 Indeed, his name, Amitabha is a Sanskrit word that means “infinite light” and Amitayus means “infinite life”.

 Additionally, the Amitabha meaning in the Chinese language is very similar to Sanskrit Amitabha meaning.
 In Chinese, Amitabha is known as “Amituofo“.
 Also pronounced as “Emituofo“.
 “Amituo” is the transliteration of the Sanskrit word Amida which means “boundless” and “fo” means Buddha in Chinese.
 When combined the meaning would be “boundless Buddha” which is quite similar to “Buddha of infinite light and life”.

 However, in Tibetan Buddhism the Amitabha meaning is associated with his longevity attribute.
 As such, he appears as Amitayus (also known as Aparmita) which is the sambhogakaya embodiment of longevity.
 In Tibet, he is also one of the three deities of long life along with White Tara and Namgyalma.